Explore AIMS360's apparel business software

 What is seasonal order management in the apparel industry?

 Seasonal order management refers to planning, tracking, and fulfilling wholesale apparel orders based on fashion seasons like Spring/Summer, Fall/Winter, Resort, and Holiday.
-Each season may include multiple delivery windows, and managing them effectively ensures on-time production, inventory flow, and retailer satisfaction.
+Each season may include multiple delivery windows, and managing them effectively ensures on-time production, smooth inventory flow, and greater retailer satisfaction.
+By aligning your wholesale operations with the fashion calendar, you can reduce overstock, increase sell-through, and meet critical shipping deadlines.

 How do I manage multiple delivery dates within a single season?

-Use an ERP or order management platform like AIMS360 to assign multiple delivery dates within each season.
-You can create separate ship windows, track order fulfillment by delivery, and generate reports by delivery group to stay organized.
+Use an apparel ERP or wholesale order management platform like AIMS360 to assign and track multiple delivery dates within each season.
+You can set up separate ship windows, manage order fulfillment by delivery group, and automate status updates for each window.
+Reporting by delivery group helps sales reps and production teams stay organized, ensuring all commitments are met—even for complex orders split over several months.

 What reports are most useful for managing wholesale apparel orders?

-• These help forecast demand, avoid overproduction, and understand which styles should be carried forward.
+• These reports help forecast demand, avoid overproduction, and identify which styles should be carried forward, discontinued, or marked down.

-Core styles are your best-selling, year-round products—like essential t-shirts or black leggings—that perform across all seasons.
-You should manage them separately from seasonal fashion collections using continuous replenishment strategies and maintain steady inventory levels through forecasting and buffer stock.
+Core styles are your best-selling, year-round products—like essential t-shirts, black leggings, or classic denim—that perform consistently across all seasons.
+They should be managed separately from seasonal fashion collections using continuous replenishment strategies and accurate demand forecasting.
+Maintain steady inventory levels through buffer stock, and use sales history to inform production planning.
+A system like AIMS360 lets you manage core styles alongside seasonal assortments for maximum efficiency.

 Does AIMS360 apparel software support seasonal order workflows?

 Yes.
-AIMS360 fashion software is built to support seasonal order workflows.
-You can manage styles by season and delivery, generate seasonal performance reports, and give customers and reps access to seasonal linesheets through the wholesale order entry system.
+AIMS360 fashion software is built specifically for seasonal order management.
+You can assign styles and orders to seasons and deliveries, generate detailed seasonal performance reports, and provide sales reps and buyers with up-to-date seasonal linesheets through the integrated wholesale order entry system.
+The platform makes it easy to organize, track, and optimize every aspect of your wholesale calendar.

 Can I collect payments through AIMS360 apparel ERP for wholesale orders?

 Absolutely.
-AIMS360 apparel software supports multiple payment methods including credit card, ACH, and factoring.
-It also allows deposits, prepayments, and partial payments—all tracked automatically within the system.
-Customers are provided with a secure interface to enter their credit card details, ensuring a seamless and protected payment experience for both preorders and at-once orders across all seasons.
+AIMS360 apparel software supports multiple payment methods including credit card, ACH, wire transfer, and factoring.
+You can easily request deposits, prepayments, or partial payments—all tracked automatically in the system.
+Your customers are provided with a secure interface to enter credit card or ACH details, ensuring a seamless and protected payment experience for both pre-orders and at-once orders across all seasons.